j-plou/site2graph/README.md

 ## site2graph

-Utilities for detecting errors in websites and dealing with site graphs.
+Utilities for detecting errors in websites and inspecting site graphs.

+It might evolve into an open source alternative to [screaming frog](https://www.screamingfrog.co.uk/seo-spider/), at least for some SEO errors.

 * [Overview](#Overview)
 * [Usage](#Usage)